 Under the umbrella of the Clubhouse there is this additional Club.
 Membership is open to men and women in the Cambridge business and professional community.
 It provides a useful link to the professional life of Cambridge and has its own Committee, on which sits one of the Directors of the Company, and whose Chairman sits on the Board of the Company.

-None of the officers of these various bodies (save for the Steward and Administrator of the Clubhouse) receive any remuneration for the time that they offer to the Club.
+None of the officers of these various bodies (save for the Clubhouse Manager,the Club Administrator and the Chef) receive remuneration for the time that they offer to the Club.